-Some of the problems addressed in this paper are similar to those considered in the process semantics (Kleijn and Koutny2004) and unfolding (Baldan et al.2004; Braatz et al.2004) of Petri nets with inhibitor arcs, and actually we could have used some sort of inhibitor arcs to model the inhibiting effect of NACs in the process skeleton of a derivation.
-However, we would have needed some kind of "generalised" inhibitor nets, where a transition is connected to several (inhibiting) places and can fire if at least one of them is unmarked.
-To avoid the burden of introducing yet another model of nets, we preferred to stick to a direct encoding of the process of a derivation into a standard marked P/T nets.
+As a side remark, we could have used some sort of inhibitor arcs to model the inhibiting effect of NACs in the dependency net of a transformation sequence in Sec.
+4. However, we would have needed some kind of "generalised" inhibitor nets, where a transition is connected to several (inhibiting) places and can fire if at least one of them is unmarked.
+To avoid the burden of introducing yet another model of nets, we preferred to stick to an encoding of the process of a transformation sequence into a standard marked P/T net.